Binance Market Update (2022-06-13)

 Binance

-The global cryptocurrency market cap now stands at $0.98T, down by -11.77% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, down by -14.79% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include LIT, QI, and PEOPLE, up by 39%, 27%, and 9%, respectively.
+Market outperformers include LIT, DUSK, and GAL, up by 24%, 12%, and 5%, respectively.

 Top stories of the day: